pablofanx/From-Banks-to-Code-Understanding-the-Crypto-Revolution/README.md

 For those entering the space, the most important approach is not to chase trends blindly, but to understand the fundamentals.
 Learning how the system works, recognizing risks, and thinking long-term can make the difference between random participation and meaningful involvement.
 Crypto rewards curiosity, patience, and awareness.
 It punishes carelessness and blind trust.
+In a system without intermediaries,